gvwilson/thirdbit/src/fiction/in-heck/index.md

 and chased after the crowd instead.

 He caught up with them in time to hear Mayor Lupus shout, "Enough!"
-Dockety and Crusher stood side by side on the street facing four strangers, each looking more dangerous than the one before.
+Dockety and Crusher stood side by side on the street facing three strangers.
 The rabbit had a long rifle on her shoulder and a slouch hat pulled down over her ears.
 The armor on the six-legged mulebot beside her put Special Leaf's shell to shame.
 Behind them was a tiger with a black patch over one eye, his hands raised as if to throw rocks.
-A bear carrying almost as much gear as the mulebot brought up the rear.
-She wore the same dark green jacket with black collar and cuffs as the rabbit and tiger, while the mulebot was painted in matching camouflage.
+She wore a dark green jacket with black collar and cuffs that matched the rabbit's and the camouflage on the mulebot.

 "Operators," Gumption breathed.